Running out the clock: American football

 In both professional and college football, the offense has 40 seconds from the end of the previous play to run the next play.
-A team running out the clock will allow the play clock (which records the time remaining until a play must be run) to drain as much as possible before running its next play.
+A team running out the clock will allow the play clock (which records the time remaining until a play must be run) to decrease as much as possible before running its next play.
 In the NFL, this is particularly noteworthy due to the existence of the two-minute warning.
 If the trailing team has no timeouts remaining and the leading team is in possession of the ball with a first down at the two-minute warning, they can effectively run out the clock and win the game without running another positive play.
 With two minutes to go (120 seconds), the offense can take three "knees", one each on 1st, 2nd, and 3rd down (using all 40 seconds from the play clock on each), and allow the game clock to expire before having to run a play for fourth down.
 A similar situation can be had by also achieving a first down inside the two-minute warning.
 This practice is commonly known as the "Victory Formation", as the offense lines up in a tightly protective "V" formation to minimize the chances of a fumble or other turnover.

 Conversely, a team that faces the risk of the other team running out the clock may attempt to force its opponent to score so it can quickly get the ball back.
 In Super Bowl XLVI, for example, the New England Patriots were ahead of the New York Giants 17–15 with 1:04 left in the fourth quarter.
 The Giants were at the Patriots' six-yard line; however, the Patriots had only one time-out left.
 The Giants elected to run out as much time as possible and then kick a relatively short field goal to take a late lead.
 Had the Giants been successful in this strategy it would have left the Patriots with no timeouts and less than 10 seconds remaining to score.
 The Patriots thus let Ahmad Bradshaw score a touchdown in hopes of scoring a touchdown of their own before the game's end.
 Bradshaw, aware of the Patriots' strategy, attempted to stop himself from crossing the goal line but was unsuccessful as his momentum carried him forward.
 The Patriots then received the ball with 57 seconds remaining, but failed to score, and the Giants won 21–17.